Dhaka Residential Model College: Sports

 DRMC cricket team achieved 6th consecutive champion title in Dhaka Metropolis and 3 times champion in Dhaka Division Organized By Education Ministry from 2019 to 2024.
 Besides, the DRMC football team reached the finals and became runner-up in the first-ever Inter-School Football Tournament 2003; moreover one of its players won the Man of the Match trophy.

 The team won the championship in the Inter-School Football Competition for the first time in 2006.
+The college was also the first to establish the Bangladesh National Cadet Corps.
 DRMC also hosts many tournaments on its grounds.

 Quiz Bowl

 DRMC students actively take part in various quiz bowls.
 The DRMC quiz team became champions in a competition organized by Bangladesh Television in 2001.
 Among 50 competing schools, the DRMC team won first place by defeating Viqarunnisa Noon School.
 DRMC students won championships in the quiz contest at Notre Dame College Science Festival 2002, Standard Chartered-Prothom Alo 14th Inter College Quiz Contest hosted by the National Defence College, India, 28th National Science & IT Week 2005, Inter-School Quiz Contest 2006 hosted by Shishu Academy and BCSIR Science Fair, the national level science fair hosted annually by the Bangladesh Council of Scientific and Industrial Research.

 DRMC quiz team 'Platinum' became champion in The HSBC Prothom Alo Language Competition in 2005 both at the regional and national levels.
 DRMC quiz team 'BOMARU' secured the championship in the National Inter-School Quiz Competition organized by Bangladesh Shishu Academy in 2009.
 The team also won the 2017 'Quiz Quiz', an interschool competition organized by Bangladesh Television.

 In September 2025, DRMC's quiz team, DRMC Sparks, won the 1st Collegiate Quiz Cup by defeating top teams from Notre Dame College, Holy Cross College, St. Joseph Higher Secondary School, Dhaka College, and Birshreshtha Noor Mohammad Public College.